PREPARING FOR DIFFICULT DECISIONS

 Take these steps to help communicate your wishes.

-There are two forms you and your doctor can fill out so you and your family can be more prepared for difficult decisions:
+There are three forms you and your doctor can fill out so you and your family can be more prepared for difficult decisions:

 - Advance Directive

 - Portable Orders for Life-Sustaining Treatment (POLST)